Welcome to ππ ππ¨π

 I donβt use AI generators to create images for this blog.
 You can read why here.

 Phil Scroggs, a designer and illustrator based in Seattle, created the logo, banner, and wordmark (I had to ask him what that meant) for this Substack.
-We collaborate on illustration and visual elements of my talks.
+We collaborate on illustrations and visual elements for my talks and this blog.

 If you are starting out on Substack or want to improve your graphics for an existing site, I highly recommend working with Phil.
 Check out Phillustrations.com.